vuejs/vuepress/docs/guide/using-vue.md

 Because VuePress applications are server-rendered in Node.js when generating static builds, any Vue usage must conform to the [universal code requirements](https://ssr.vuejs.org/en/universal.html).
 In short, make sure to only access Browser / DOM APIs in `beforeMounted` or `mounted` hooks.

-If you are using or demoing a component that is not SSR friendly (for example containing custom directives), you can wrap them inside the built-in `<ClientOnly>` component:
+If you are using or demoing components that are not SSR friendly (for example containing custom directives), you can wrap them inside the built-in `<ClientOnly>` component:

 ``` md
 <ClientOnly>